How Long Do Bear Markets Last? - Stash Learn

 • Look at sectors that perform well during bear markets: Consumer staples, health care, and other essential sectors usually withstand bear markets since they’re always in demand.
 Known as defensive stocks, they make great investment opportunities during periods of downturn.

 While the answer to “how long do bear markets last?” is difficult to predict, investors should find comfort in the fact that the S&P 500 has regained and exceeded its value following every bear market we’ve seen in the past.
-That’s why we encourage you to think like a long-term investor and hold onto your investments, remembering that this cycle will eventually pass.

 mountains